top of page

 Read on to learn about key veterinary M&A trends offered by KPMG.
 Whether you’re a veterinary practice owner or potential investor, you might find it food for thought.

-According to KPMG, the amount that Americans spent on vet care for their pets in 2023 has risen 28% since 2019, just four years and one pandemic later.
-This may not be a coincidence.
-The COVID-19 pandemic and other factors have strengthened the bond between pets and their parents, and pet parents have come to expect the same quality of healthcare for their pets as they receive for themselves.
-Those vet expenses are anticipated to reach $54 billion in 2028, up from $37 billion in 2023.
+The COVID-19 pandemic as well as various cultural factors have strengthened the bond between pets and their parents, and pet parents have come to expect the same quality of healthcare for their pets as they receive for themselves.

 Veterinary practices are also offering more services than before, like root canals and cancer surgery.
 Plus, pet insurance expenses are rising, which leads to more vet visits.
 Pet parents are also getting younger.
 And this younger demographic opts for more frequent visits to chain veterinary clinics.